 Notice that these four conclusions seem like different ways of making the same claim.
 I have never seen this claim refuted, but I have encountered many objections to it.
 These objections are normally examples of things which seem at first to be more complex than their complete set of causes.
 Here are three such objections, along with my reasons for believing they do not harm my claim:

 Objection 1: When an unzipped file comes from a zipped file, the zipped file is simpler that the unzipped file.
-In this example, the result is more complex that all of its causes.
+That is an example in which the result is more complex that all of its causes.

 Why I disagree: To get the unzipped file you need more than just the zipped file.
 You also need a computer programmed with unzipping instructions and you need it to apply those instructions to the zipped file.
 Therefore the zipped file is not the complete set of causes of the unzipped file.
-In everyday life it is convenient to say that zipped files "contain" larger files, but this is technically not true - you say it to me because you take for granted that both of us know about the unzipping instructions needed.
+In everyday life it is convenient to say that zipped files "contain" larger files, but this is technically not true - we say it because we take for granted that anyone who hears us already know about the unzipping instructions required.

 Objection 2: There are simulations, for example Conway's game of Life, which start with very simple data and apply very simple rules over time, to end up with very complicated data.
 In this example, the result is more complex that all of its causes.